 As the sun sank behind the mountains, we started to gather quite a number of hikers here.
-Besides Patch and myself, there were Bob Dog, Hopper, Magnet, Quoi and Dylan (whom I first met coming down San Jacinto two days ago), and Sunny and Pacer and their dog Deeds, whom I last saw in Warner Springs.
+Besides Patch and myself, there were Bob Dog, Hopper, and Magnet; Quoi and Dylan (whom I first met coming down San Jacinto two days ago); and Sunny and Pacer and their dog Deeds, whom I last saw in Warner Springs.

-Tomorrow is going to be interesting, since there’s no clear information on what the potential fire closure is, and there’s been no cell service since we went out of range of I-10, so we can’t look for more updated information.
+Tomorrow is going to be interesting.
+There’s a burned area up ahead that might be closed (or at the least, impacted) by a fire closure, but we’ve had a hard time finding clear information, especially since there’s been no cell service since we went out of range of I-10, so we can’t look for more updated information.
 My plan is to get up as early as possible and get as far as I can before the sun becomes too oppressive.

 After sunset, when I made one last trip down the trail to water a bush, I saw a bright light reflected on the trail.
 As I got closer, it looked to possibly be a gem attached to a necklace or bracelet.
 Closer still, revealed a coiled shape and a tongue flicking in and out.
 I turned around, deciding it would be best to water a bush in the opposite direction.